Visiting Banff in July? Here’s All You Need to Know

 Hike Healy Pass

-One of the finest hikes in the Banff National Park is Healy Pass.
-The hike starting point is a short drive from the town of Banff at Sunshine Village and climbs a gradual pass until unveiling a pristine alpine meadow.
+One of the finest hikes in Banff National Park is Healy Pass.
+The hike’s starting point is Sunshine Village, a short drive from Banff town.
+It climbs a gradual pass until it unveils a pristine alpine meadow.
+At 17.6 km and nearly 700 meters of elevation gain it’s a moderate hike that is a full day out.
+There’s no scrambling and anything technical involved, but you can still expect this hike to take you anywhere between five and seven hours.

-The meadow is resplendent for hiking and famed for wildflowers in Banff in the summer, and is well worth a hike.
+You’ll be well rewarded for your efforts as the meadow is resplendent for hiking and famed for wildflowers in Banff in the summer.
 There are quite a few storybook vistas in the park, but Healy Pass rivals the best of them.
 You can read all about the Healy Pass hike here.

 Go for a Bike Ride